PowerPointLabs/PowerPointLabs-Website/README.md

 Similar to adding team members, add the shape's picture and file to `shapes`, open `_data/shapes.yml`, and add a new object containing the shape's details.
 An optional license (`licenseTerms`) and submitter (`submitter`) field can be included as well.

-### Adding Documentation Sections
+### Adding User Guide Sections

-There are two steps to add a new documentation section.
+There are two steps to add a new User Guide section.

 #### 1. Add a new section in the right navigation sidebar.